JA honors middle school essayists

 “Junior Achievement and Schwab Foundation are excited to partner with educators and volunteers to foster student exploration of careers and the regional opportunities available to them,” said Lena Yarian, president of Junior Achievement of Northern Indiana.
 “Together, we are equipping young people with the knowledge and skills they need to succeed in future school and career experiences.”

-Partnering with more than 5,100 educators and 7,100 positive adult role models who volunteer their time, JA’s in-school, JA BizTown, and JA Finance Park economic education programs focus on three key content areas: work readiness, entrepreneurship, and financial literacy.
-These experiences empower young people to own their future economic success.
+Partnering with more than 5,100 educators and 7,100 positive adult role models who volunteer their time, JA’s in-school, JA BizTown, and JA Finance Park economic education programs focus on three key content areas: work readiness, entrepreneurship and financial literacy.
+Junior Achievement said these experiences empower young people to own their future economic success.

 (0) comments